 Once we got the communications squared away, Julie took me into my own personal bathing suite.
 This consisted of a big white enameled tub already filled with water, a chair, a small wooden step stool, and a motor thingy --- like a miniaturized Evinrude outboard.
 I stepped onto the little stool, handed over my modesty, and lowered myself gingerly into the tub.
 Lemme tell ya, ONE OH THREE is AITCH OH TEE.
-Had Julie not been there watching, I would have taken more time getting acquainted with the environs, but my desire to cover myself, even if it was only clear water, was stronger, so I plunged in.
+Had Julie not been there watching, I would have taken more time getting acquainted with the environs, one toe at a time, but my desire to cover myself, even if it was only clear water, was stronger, so I plunged in.

 The next order of business was to languidly stretch out, as I'd seen the model do in the advertisement:

 But this was impossible because the tub was longer than my 5 ft, 7 in and I couldn't get a grip with my toes at the far end.
 The result was that I bobbed around on the surface like a dead fish until Julie got some rolled towels anchored beneath my neck and upper back.
-Once I was stabilized, she whipped out another towel, dipped it into the bathwater and wrapped one long end around my neck, so that only my head, my face now quite red from the heat, was sticking out.
+Once I was stabilized, she whipped out another towel, dipped it into the bathwater and wrapped one long end around my neck, so that only my head was sticking out.
 Julie pointed to the clock on the wall and made me to understand that this torture was to last TWO OH minutes.
 Her last act before disappearing, presumably to someplace cooler, like Siberia, was to turn on the mini-Evinrude lurking at the far end of the tub.
 I'd forgotten all about this gadget in my quest to get anchored down.
 This was the 30's version of the Jacuzzi and the terrific onslaught of bubbles at my feet very nearly turned me over.
 I bet Julie goes home with at least one hilarious story to tell the family over dinner each night.

 TWO OH minutes is a long time in ONE OH THREE.
 As I watched the clock hands creep slowly around, I was reminded of an online review I read about the Buckstaff the morning we left for Hot Springs.
 One lady had given the place a poor rating because, she claimed, her attendant had forgotten about her in the bath.
 I sincerely hoped Julie didn't forget me.